 By Emerson Hough in 1918

 The frontier!
-There is no word in the English language more stirring, more intimate, or more beloved.
+No word in the English language is more stirring, intimate, or beloved.
 It has in it all the passion of the old French phrase, En avant!
 It carries all of the old Saxon command, Forward!!
 It means all that America ever meant.
-It means the old hope of a real personal liberty, and yet a real human advance in character and achievement.
+It means the old hope of real personal liberty and yet a real human advance in character and achievement.
 To a genuine American, it is the dearest word in all the world.

-What is, or was the frontier?
+What is, or was, the frontier?
 Where was it?
 Under what stars did it lie?
-Because, as the vague Iliads of ancient heroes or the nebulous records of the savage gentlemen of the Middle Ages make small specific impingement on our consciousness today, so also even now begin the tales of our own old frontier to assume a haziness, an unreality, which makes them seem less history than folklore.
+Because, as the vague Iliads of ancient heroes or the nebulous records of the savage gentlemen of the Middle Ages make small specific impingement on our consciousness today, so also even now begin the tales of our own old frontier to assume a haziness.
+This unreality makes them seem less history than folklore.

 Now the truth is that the American frontier of history has many a local habitation and many a name.
 And this is why it lies somewhat indefinite under the blue haze of the years, all the more alluring for its lack of definition, like some old mountain range, the softer and more beautiful for its own shadows.

 The fascination of the frontier is and has ever been an undying thing.
 Adventure is the meat of the strong men who have built the world for those more timid.
 Adventure and the frontier are one and inseparable.
-They suggest strength, courage, hardihood — qualities beloved in men since the world began — qualities which are the very soul of the United States, itself an experiment, an adventure, a risk accepted.
-Take away all our history of political regimes, the story of the rise and fall of this or that partisan aggregation in our government; take away our somewhat inglorious military past, but leave us forever the tradition of the American frontier!
+They suggest strength, courage, and hardihood — qualities beloved in men since the world began — qualities which are the very soul of the United States, itself an experiment, an adventure, a risk accepted.
+Take away all our history of political regimes, the story of the rise and fall of this or that partisan aggregation in our government; take away our somewhat inglorious military past, but leave us the tradition of the American frontier forever!
 There lies our comfort and our pride.
 There we never have failed.
 There, indeed, we always realized our ambitions.
-There, indeed, we were efficient, before that hateful phrase was known.
-There we were a melting-pot for character, before we came to know that odious appellation which classifies us as the melting-pot of the nations.
+There, indeed, we were efficient before that hateful phrase was known.
+There we were a melting pot for character before we came to know that odious appellation that classifies us as the melting pot of the nations.

 But, in its broadest significance, the frontier knows no country.
-It lies also in other lands and in other times than our own.
+It also lies in other lands and in other times than our own.
 When and what was the Great Frontier?
-We need to go back only to the time of Drake and the sea-dogs, the Elizabethan Age when all North America was a frontier, almost wholly unknown, compellingly alluring to all bold men.
+We need to go back only to the time of Drake and the sea dogs, the Elizabethan Age when all of North America was a frontier, almost wholly unknown, compellingly alluring to all bold men.
 That was the day of new stirrings in the human heart.
 Some strange impulse seemed to act upon the soul of the braver and bolder Europeans, and they moved westward, nor could have helped that had they tried.
-They lived largely and blithely and died handsomely, those old Elizabethan adventurers, and they lie today in thousands of unrecorded graves upon two continents, each having found out that any place is good enough for a man to die upon, provided that he be a man.
+They lived largely and blithely and died handsomely, those old Elizabethan adventurers.
+They lie today in thousands of unrecorded graves upon two continents, each having found out that any place is good enough for a man to die upon, provided that he be a man.

 That frontier, the frontier of Daniel Boone and Simon Kenton, of James Robertson and John Sevier, still exists and may be seen in the Cumberland — the only remaining part of America which is all American.
-There, we may find a trace of the Elizabethan Age — idioms lost from English literature and American speech long ago.
-There, we may see the American home life as it went on more than a hundred years ago.
+There, we may find traces of the Elizabethan Age — idioms lost from English literature and American speech long ago.
+There, we may see American home life as it went on more than a hundred years ago.
 We may see hanging on the wall the long muzzle-loading rifle of an earlier day.
-We may see the spinning-wheel and the loom.
-The women still make in part the clothing for their families, and the men still make their own household furniture, their own farming implements, their own boots.
+We may see the spinning wheel and the loom.
+The women still make, in part, the clothing for their families, and the men still make their household furniture, farming implements, and boots.

-The American cow country may, with very good logic, arrogate to itself the title of the real and typical frontier of all the world.
+With very good logic, the American cow country may arrogate to itself the title of the real and typical frontier of the world.
 We call the spirit of the frontier Elizabethan, and so it was; but even as the Elizabethan Age was marked by its contact with the Spanish civilization in Europe, on the high seas, and in both the Americas, so the last frontier of the American West also was affected, and largely, deeply, by Spanish influence and Spanish customs.
 The very phraseology of range work bears proof of this.
 Scores of Spanish words are written indelibly in the language of the Plains.
-The frontier of the cow-range never was Saxon alone.
+The frontier of the cow range never was Saxon alone.

 About the Author: Excerpted from the book The Passing of the Frontier, A Chronicle of the Old West, by Emerson Hough, Yale University Press, 1918.
 Emerson Hough (1857–1923).was an author and journalist who wrote factional accounts and historical novels of life in the American West.
 His works helped establish the Western as a popular genre in literature and motion pictures.
 For years, Hough wrote the feature “Out-of-Doors” for the Saturday Evening Post and contributed to other major magazines.
 The article as it appears here is not verbatim as it as been edited.